usu-cidi/qa-update/README.md

 This tool is currently being hosted at: ___

+To use this tool on the command line, switch to the branch `archive/cli`.

 ## Bug Reports
 If something behaves unexpectedly, or you run into a problem with the program, please let me know.